bosbmind/XOL-mods/README.md

   https://github.com/ruiqimao/VoronStuff/blob/main/Xol_PCB/STLs/Strain_Relief_Sherpa_Mini.stl
   https://github.com/KayosMaker/CANboard_Mounts
-  made in mind to fit the G2SA but will fit the orbiter as they are the same profiles
+  made in mind to fit the G2SA but will fit the orbiter as they are the same profiles note for the vitalli3d ultralight carriage youll only use the 2 standoffs for the motor and a screw saver in the back if i havent already raised the heatsert hole